AI-Collaboratory/extractors-fall2018/README.md

 # Step-by-Step Instructions

-Following these instructions you should be able to install and run the template extractor, run tests using sample files, and develop you own extractor program based on template extractor.
+Following these instructions you should be able to install and run the Siegfried extractor, run tests using the sample files, and even develop your own extractor program based on this one.

-## Create Project from Template
+## Setup the Project

 There are some basic software dependencies to install, after which Docker will handle the rest.
 Docker Compose is run from within a python virtual environment for your project.
 Docker Compose will start and connect several Docker containers together to create an extractor runtime environment.
-It will also deploy your own project code into a Docker container that is connected to this runtime environment.
+It will also deploy the project code into a Docker container that is connected to this runtime environment.

 1. Install prerequisite software.
 The install methods will depend on your operating system:
  - VirtualBox (or an equivalent Docker-compatible virtualization environment)